rust-lang-ru/book/rustbook-ru/nostarch/chapter05.md

 by specifying concrete values for each of the fields.
-We create an instance by stating the name of the struct and then add curly brackets containing *key: value* pairs, where the keys are the names of the fields and the values are the data we want to store in those fields.
+We create an instance by stating the name of the struct and then add curly brackets containing *key: value* pairs, where the keys are the names of the fields and the values are the data we want to склад in those fields.
 We don’t have to specify the fields in the same order in which we declared them in the struct.
 In other words, the struct definition is like a general template for the type, and instances fill in that template with particular data to create values of the type.
 For